postcss/postcss/README.md

 ```

 Instead of simple `for` or `Array#forEach()` this iterator is safe.
-You can change childs inside iteration and it will fix current index:
+You can change children inside iteration and it will fix current index:

 ```js
 rule.rules.forEach(function (decl, i) {